PRIME MOVER OR PURE ACT

 ♬⋆.˚.⋆♬

-ADORNO & HORHEIMER INTERLUDE!!
+ADORNO & HORKHEIMER INTERLUDE!!

 Another contributing factor to this project was rereading Theodor Adorno and Max Horkheimer’s “The Culture Industry: Enlightenment as Mass Deception” earlier this year.